 Some plants just naturally do their job, such as horsetail or saw palmetto.
 But aloe vera is particularly outstanding.
 Here is how it works.
 First of all it stimulates blood circulation along the scalp.
 Blood circulation and a healthy scalp is an important part of the hair growth cycle.
 In the first hair cycle phase, the anagen, hair is growing and cells are dividing.
 In order to do this the follicles must be nourished, and they rely on blood circulation to feed them.
 Hair grows from the root, or follicle, and the follicle relies on blood supply; if blood vessels are clogged, the blood supply will be cut off and hair growth will go into its resting phase for an indefinite period of time.
 Circulation will be non-existent and the anagen phase of the hair grow cycle will be interrupted, so you will shed hair.

-Secondly, aloe vera is shock-full of nutrients, has anti-inflammatory and anti-bacterial properties and will slough off dead cells, dandruff and sebum that can clog the hair follicle.
+Secondly, aloe vera is chock-full of nutrients, has anti-inflammatory and anti-bacterial properties and will slough off dead cells, dandruff and sebum that can clog the hair follicle.
 Seborrhea, which is an accumulation of sebum on the scalp, contributes to hair loss.

 Finally, aloe vera is alkalizing which brings the pH balance of the hair to a better level, promoting hair growth and helping the hair retain water and moisture.
 That is how aloe vera for hair growth can help you if you have problems with thinning hair.